abhi1693/yii2-installer/CHANGE.md

 - Linked Mailer to Database
 - Fixed Typos and Bugs
 - Added useTransport to the mailer component
+- Added Check to see whether the application has been successfully installed

 v0.0.2 [2015-02-08]
 -------------------